Kennedy's Kitchen

-Kennedy's Kitchen based in South Bend, Indiana, USA, is an American band consisting of seven musicians who compose traditional Irish music.
-Since forming in 1998.
-Led by John Kennedy, Kennedy's Kitchen has performed at various venues across the Midwest portion of the United States and beyond.
+Kennedy's Kitchen is an American band consisting of seven musicians who compose Traditional Irish music.
+Since forming in 1998, it has been based in South Bend, Indiana, United States.
+Led by joHn Kennedy, Kennedy's Kitchen has performed at various venues across the Midwest portion of the United States and beyond.

 History

-In 1990 John Kennedy helped to form and lead the Irish band Seamaisin.
+In 1990, joHn Kennedy helped to form and lead the Irish band Seamaisin.
 He co-produced two recordings with them Joseph Harvey's Fiddle was Left in the Rain and Seamaisin: Live at the Tin Shop.
-In 1997 John Kennedy also produced music for Dennis Courtney's film adaptation of James Joyce's Araby.
+In 1997, joHn Kennedy also produced music for Dennis Courtney's film adaptation of James Joyce's Araby.
 Araby was nominated for Student Academy Award in the Narrative Film Category and this led to the formation of Kennedy's Kitchen.

 A weekly music session at South Bend's Fiddler's Hearth Irish Pub constitutes the place where Kennedy's Kitchen is rooted.
 Many of the songs still played today mirror the band's initial focus on cultural traditions and family lineage.
-The name of the band was inspired by Kennedy’s childhood experiences when singing was an important part of family gatherings; for Kennedy, Celtic music is one of his “deepest roots.”
+The name of the band was inspired by Kennedy's childhood experiences when singing was an important part of family gatherings; for Kennedy, Celtic music is one of his “deepest roots.”

 Kennedy's Kitchen regularly performs at national Irish festivals such as the Milwaukee Irish Fest, Chicago’s Irish American Heritage Center's Annual Fest, the Michigan Irish Music Fest, the Dayton Celtic Festival, and the Erin Fest in Peoria, Illinois.
 Other highlights since 1998 include a performance at the Shaheen Music Center at Saint Mary's College, Indiana in 2001 along with Dervish, Colcannon, and the Baltimore Consort; a performance with The Chieftains in 2004; a 2005 concert at the University of Notre Dame with world champion step dancer Paul Cusick and USA national champion Caitlin Allen; and a performance with Tommy Makem in 2006 at the DeBartolo Performing Arts Center at the University of Notre Dame.
-In addition, the band regularly plays the region's premier venues for acoustic and folk music, such as LVD's Concert Hall in Goshen, Indiana; The Front Porch in Valparaiso, Indiana; the Acorn Theater in Three Oaks, Michigan; the Riviera Theater in Three Rivers, Michigan; Kraftbrau Brewery in Kalamazoo, Michigan; and the Schauer Arts and Activities Center in Hartford, Wisconsin.
+In addition, the band has regularly played the region's premier venues for acoustic and folk music, such as LVD's Concert Hall in Goshen, Indiana; The Front Porch in Valparaiso, Indiana; the Acorn Theater in Three Oaks, Michigan; the Riviera Theater in Three Rivers, Michigan; Kraftbrau Brewery in Kalamazoo, Michigan; and the Schauer Arts and Activities Center in Hartford, Wisconsin.

-Kennedy's Kitchen holds approximately 80 performances per year and are frequently accompanied by the Celtic Fire Stepdancers who perform with them.